awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 ## Expanding the Size of a Volume<a name="volume-size-increase"></a>

 As your application needs grow, you might want to expand your volume instead of adding more volumes to your gateway\.
 In this case, you can do one of the following:
 + Create a snapshot of the volume you want to expand and then use the snapshot to create a new volume of a larger size\.
 For information about how to create a snapshot, see [Creating a One\-Time Snapshot](#CreatingSnapshot)\.
 For information about how to use a snapshot to create a new volume, see [Creating a Volume](GettingStartedCreateVolumes.md)\.
 + Use the cached volume you want to expand to clone a new volume of a larger size\.
 For information about how to clone a volume, see [Cloning a Volume](#clone-volume)\.
 For information about how to create a volume, see [Creating a Volume](GettingStartedCreateVolumes.md)\.

 ## Cloning a Volume<a name="clone-volume"></a>

-You can create a new volume from any existing cached volume in the same AWS region\.
+You can create a new volume from any existing cached volume in the same AWS Region\.
 The new volume is created from the most recent recovery point of the selected volume\.
 A *volume recovery point* is a point in time at which all data of the volume is consistent\.
 To clone a volume, you choose the **Clone from last recovery point** option in the **Create volume** dialog box, then select the volume to use as the source\.
 The following screenshot shows the **Create volume** dialog box\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/clone-volume.png)

-Cloning from an existing volume is faster and more cost effective than creating an Amazon EBS snapshot\.
+Cloning from an existing volume is faster and more cost\-effective than creating an Amazon EBS snapshot\.
 Cloning does a byte\-to\-byte copy of your data from the source volume to the new volume, using the most recent recovery point from the source volume\.
 Storage Gateway automatically creates recovery points for your cached volumes\.
-To see when the last recovery point was created, you can check the `TimeSinceLastRecoveryPoint` metric in Amazon CloudWatch\.
+To see when the last recovery point was created, check the `TimeSinceLastRecoveryPoint` metric in Amazon CloudWatch\.

 The cloned volume is independent of the source volume\.
 That is, changes made to either volume after cloning have no effect on the other\.
 For example, if you delete the source volume, it has no effect on the cloned volume\.
 You can clone a source volume while initiators are connected and it is in active use\.
-Doing so will not impact the performance of the source volume\.
+Doing so doesn't affect the performance of the source volume\.
 For information about how to clone a volume, see [Creating a Volume](GettingStartedCreateVolumes.md)\.

  You can also use the cloning process in recovery scenarios\.
 For more information, see [Your Cached Gateway is Unreachable And You Want to Recover Your Data](troubleshoot-volume-issues.md#RecoverySnapshotTroubleshooting)\.

 ### Cloning From a Volume Recovery Point<a name="cloning"></a>

-The following procedure shows you how to clone a volume from a volume recovery point and using that volume\.
+The following procedure shows you how to clone a volume from a volume recovery point and use that volume\.

 **To clone and use a volume from an unreachable gateway**